-- (3) Service planning when an older adult's need for protective services has been or is being established. - (4) The delivery of services arranged for under the service plan developed by the agency to respond to an older adult's assessed need for specific services. - (e) Access to persons. -- The agency shall have access to older persons who have been reported to be in need of protective services in order to: - (1) Investigate reports under section 303 and Chapter 7. - (2) Assess client need and develop a service plan for addressing needs determined. - (3) Provide for the delivery of services by the agency or other service provider arranged for under the service plan developed by the agency. - ((e) amended June 9, 1997, P.L.160, No.13) - (f) Denial of access to persons. -- If the agency is denied access to an older adult reported to be in need of protective services and access is necessary to complete the investigation or the client assessment and service plan, or the delivery of needed services in order to prevent further abuse, neglect, exploitation or abandonment of the older adult reported to be in need of protective services, the agency may petition the court for an order to require the appropriate access when either of the following conditions apply: - (1) The caretaker or a third party has interfered with the completion of the investigation or the client assessment and service plan or the delivery of services. - (2) The agency can demonstrate that the older adult reported to be in need of protective services is denying access because of coercion, extortion or justifiable fear of future abuse, neglect, or exploitation or abandonment. - (g) Access by consent.-The agency's access to confidential records held by other agencies or individuals and the agency's access to an older adult reported to be in need of protective services shall require the consent of the older adult or a court-appointed guardian except as provided for under this section or section 307. - (h) Denial of access to records.-If the agency is denied access to records necessary for the completion of a proper investigation of a report or a client assessment and service plan, or the delivery of needed services in order to prevent further abuse, neglect, exploitation or abandonment of the older adult reported to be in need of protective services, the agency may petition the court of common pleas for an order requiring the appropriate access when either of the following conditions apply: - (1) The older adult has provided written consent for any confidential records to be disclosed and the keeper of the records denies access. - (2) The agency can demonstrate that the older adult is denying access to records because of incompetence, coercion, extortion or justifiable fear of future abuse, neglect, exploitation or abandonment. - (304 renumbered from 7 and amended Dec.
-18, 1996, P.L.1125, No.169)
+- (3) Service planning when an older adult's need for protective services has been or is being established. - (4) The delivery of services arranged for under the service plan developed by the agency to respond to an older adult's assessed need for specific services. - (e) Access to persons.-The agency shall have access to older persons who have been reported to be in need of protective services in order to: - (1) Investigate reports under section [6] 303. - (2) Assess client need and develop a service plan for addressing needs determined. - (3) Provide for the delivery of services by the agency or other service provider arranged for under the service plan developed by the agency. - (f) Denial of access to persons.-If the agency is denied access to an older adult reported to be in need of protective services and access is necessary to complete the investigation or the client assessment and service plan, or the delivery of needed services in order to prevent further abuse, neglect, exploitation or abandonment of the older adult reported to be in need of protective services, the agency may petition the court for an order to require the appropriate access when either of the following conditions apply: - (1) The caretaker or a third party has interfered with the completion of the investigation or the client assessment and service plan or the delivery of services. - (2) The agency can demonstrate that the older adult reported to be in need of protective services is denying access because of coercion, extortion or justifiable fear of future abuse, neglect, or exploitation or abandonment. - (g) Access by consent.-The agency's access to confidential records held by other agencies or individuals and the agency's access to an older adult reported to be in need of protective services shall require the consent of the older adult or a court-appointed guardian except as provided for under this section or section [10] 307. - (h) Denial of access to records.--If the agency is denied access to records necessary for the completion of a proper investigation of a report or a client assessment and service plan, or the delivery of needed services in order to prevent further abuse, neglect, exploitation or abandonment of the older adult reported to be in need of protective services, the agency may petition the court of common pleas for an order requiring the appropriate access when either of the following conditions apply: - (1) The older adult has provided written consent for any confidential records to be disclosed and the keeper of the records denies access. - (2) The agency can demonstrate that the older adult is denying access to records because of incompetence, coercion, extortion or justifiable fear of future abuse, neglect, exploitation or abandonment. - Section [8] 305.
+Immunity from civil and criminal liability.
+In the absence of willful misconduct or gross negligence, the agency, the director, employees of the agency, protective services workers or employees of the department shall not be civilly or criminally liable for any decision or action or resulting consequence of decisions or action when acting under and according to the provisions of this [act] chapter.
+Section [9] 306.
+Confidentiality of records.